ricemery/unitofmeasure/README.md

 not obvious which unit/scale an interface requires.
 Using Quantity allows for interfaces to allow any unit/scale that the caller desires.

+Note that this code is not attempting to implement any units of measure JSR.

 Quantity Types
 --------------
 * Angle